I'm Behind on Bills

 The credit industry doesn't want you to know the facts about bankruptcy.
 They want to keep you in the dark because that makes it more likely you'll just pay up — even if it means you won't be able to take care of your family.

 Now I'm a bankruptcy attorney.
-I've helped people with their debt problems for over 30 years.
+I've helped people with their debt problems for 40 years.
 I write, I lecture, and I teach bankruptcy law.
 But I do things a little differently than some bankruptcy attorneys.

 I know that bankruptcy isn’t the answer to every problem, which is why I’ll never try to shoehorn you into a bankruptcy filing unless it’s absolutely the right solution for you.